meikpiep/gauguin/README.md

 ### Font Lato

 Designed by Łukasz Dziedzic, licensed under the Open Font License.

+### Signature of Paul Gauguin

+Taken from WikiMedia at https://commons.wikimedia.org/wiki/File:Gauguin_autograph.png, under Puclib Domain in many countires as the author died in 1903.